EgoFSD: Ego-Centric Fully Sparse Paradigm with Uncertainty Denoising and Iterative Refinement for Efficient End-to-End Self-Driving: Effectiveness Analysis

-The GroundTruth future state distribution of ego-vehicle on nuScenes validation set is illustrated in Fig.~\ref{fig_state_distribution}, which is calculated with fixed time interval (1$s$) between consecutive predicted waypoints.
-And we also compare the output ego-state distribution of different popular end-to-end methods based on planned trajectories respectively, as show in Fig.~\ref{fig_state_dis_comparison}.
-We can observe that without ego-centric design, the optimized end-to-end model is unable to handle various emergencies appearing in the driving scenarios, where the absolute values of $\Delta v$ and $\Delta a$ are larger than normal situations.
-Under this circumstance, the output planned trajectories cannot conform to the expert routes as expected.
-However, our DiFSD performs consistently better in planning the future ego states with variable speed and acceleration, owing to the ego-centric hierarchical interaction and selection mechanism, thus the iterative motion planner can focus on the interactive agents rather than irrelevant objects.
+The Ground-Truth future state distribution of ego-vehicle on nuScenes validation set is illustrated in Fig.~\ref{fig_state_distribution}, which is calculated with fixed time interval (1 second) between consecutive output future waypoints.
+And we also compare the output ego-state distribution of different popular E2E methods based on planned trajectories respectively, as show in Fig.~\ref{fig_state_dis_comparison}.
+We can observe that without ego-centric design, \textbf{existing end-to-end models are incapable of handling various emergencies appearing in the driving scenarios, where the absolute values of $\Delta v$ and $\Delta a$ are larger than normal situations (\textit{i.e.,} emergent braking, acceleration, turning or obstacle avoiance)}.
+Under this circumstance, the output planned trajectories cannot conform to the recorded expert demonstrations as expected.
+However, our EgoFSD performs consistently better in planning the future trajectory with dynamic and adaptive ego states of variable speed and acceleration. \textbf{Owing to the ego-centric hierarchical interaction and selection mechanism, the iterative motion planner can focus on the interactive agents rather than general objects}.